Rifugio Pordenone

 From the Pordenone hut, many experiences of varying degrees of difficulty, commitment and length, all of which are unique.

-• Pussa Refuge.
+• Rifugio Pussa hut.

 • Campanile di Val Montanaia.